FilipHusnjak/3DConsoleGame/README.md

 # 3DConsoleGame
-Simple 3D game drawn in console using ASCII characters.
+Simple 3D game displayed in console using ASCII characters.